TottAditS/AgentZero/README.md

 <h1>Agent Zero</h1>

 <h3>About This Project</h3>
-**Agent Zero** initially started as a project assignment.
+Agent Zero initially started as a project assignment for Game Programming and Serious Games.
 Afterwards, I kept working on this project.

 <h3>Project Info</h3>